ddev/ddev-drupal-contrib/README.md

 "Error: unknown command":

-The commands from this addon are available when the project type is a valid `drupal` type.
+The commands from this addon are available when the project type is `drupal`.
 Make sure the `type` configuration is correctly set in `.ddev/config.yaml`:

 ```yaml
 type: drupal